omkar-pd/Analog-and-Digital-Clock-with-timezone/README.md

 # Analog and Digital Clock with timezone
- Simple Analog and Digital Clock where we can change timezone
+ Simple Mini Project on Analog and Digital Clock where we can change timezone .